goncharov-vlad/spa-router/README.md

 ### What's the bells and whistles this project can perform?

-* The router stores all history, that does mean when client using next/back buttons of browser correspond routes will be triggered.
+* The router stores all history, that means when client uses next/back buttons of browser the correspond routes will be triggered.

-* Code of the module is very small, and it doesn't use any additional modules, that makes the module fast and simply.
+* Code of the module is very small, and it doesn't use any additional modules, that makes the module fast and simple.

 * The router automatically finds all new dynamically added in DOM route elements (MutationObserver).

-* There is exists check to not re-trigger current route.
+* There is check to as not to re-trigger current route.

 * You don't have to use old hash style of path.